ashwaniYDV/MyChatQL/README.md

 ### Features

 1. Realtime Chat
-2. User authentication
+2. JWT User authentication
-3. React to messages
+3. React to messages with emojis
 4. All chat data is persisted in mysql database
 5. Chat with multiple clients
 6. Profile Update (todo)